LivotovLabs/RoboTools/README.md

 RoboTools V3
 ===

-RoboTools is a micro framework and toolset library for Android apps, aimed to make every day apps development easier and faster by automating most common routines we need to implement in every app.
+RoboTools is a micro library for Android apps, with the set of utility classes

 Current version numbers